Mexico City, 2016

 As such, I’ve always been fascinated by expats.
 How they did it.
 Why they did it.
 If they’re getting on or not.

-After finally achieving my goal of living in Latin America, I felt I was alive in the moment.
+After finally achieving my goal of living in Latin America, I felt I was living in the moment.
 Drinking each day in.
-Cataloguing every memory in my brain.
+Cataloging every memory in my brain.
 The touches, the sights, the smells.
 Living abroad makes you aware of the mundane that you don’t pay heed to in your homeland.
 Walk past the same apartment block as you have 100 other times and you don’t see it anymore.
 But in a new city, every piece of graffiti, market, or bus stop is a new discovery.
-It's an exercise of living in the moment, getting out of your own head and interacting with the world.
+It’s an exercise of living in the moment, getting out of your own head, and interacting with the world.

-Psychologically, my time in Mexico City was sunshine and kitty cats.
+Psychologically, my Time In Mexico City was sunshine and kitty cats.

 Lima was slightly darker.

 I arrived in the Peruvian capital after spending three months in Canada, where I was hired to work on a product launch for a company in the firearms industry.

 That buffer time between Mexico City and Lima was just enough for me to readapt to life in Canada, i.e. the world basically working and running the way I reckon it should.
 During that time, I was earning decent money, my Internet or power never got cut off and I didn’t almost die simply from daring to exist as a pedestrian.
 No one tried to fuck me over, and any errand I had to run generally went smoothly thanks to the help of qualified individuals.